What is an Altcoin?

 Is Ether an altcoin?

 As a form of classification, the general idea is that all other coins besides Bitcoin should be considered as Bitcoin alternatives.
 However, given the increasingly widespread acceptance of Ether (ETH), the native cryptocurrency of the Ethereum public distributed ledger, references to ETH as an altcoin are beginning to wane.
 At the time this glossary entry was written, the designation of Bitcoin and ETH as “coins” versus all other cryptocurrencies as altcoins was structurally aligned to indications from the US Securities and Exchange Commission (SEC) that Bitcoin and Ethereum should be viewed as commodities.
-Meanwhile, the remaining altcoins should be considered as securities (an unresolved issue that’s the subject of vigorous debate among lawmakers and regulators).
+Meanwhile, the remaining altcoins should be considered as Securities (an unresolved issue that’s the subject of vigorous debate among lawmakers and regulators).

 What is the relevance of altcoin to enterprises and other businesses?